• Skip to primary navigation

 Cinnamon Scrolls or Sticky Bun Recipe

-Cinnamon Scrolls or Sticky buns as they’re known in the US are a favourite breakfast treat.
 In Australia, Bakers Delight makes a range of sweet scrolls, which are very popular but expensive!
-Today I’m sharing a copycat recipe that is the basis for Cinnamon Scrolls, Apple and Walnut Scrolls or the famous American Sticky Bun.
+Today I'm sharing a copycat recipe.
+This is a Cinnamon scroll on steroids.
+I have taken the basic scroll recipe and made an Apple and Walnut version.

-Today I’m using a sweet dough recipe and making Apple and Walnut Scrolls with a Maple Glaze.
+Today I'm using a sweet dough recipe to make the Apple and Walnut Scrolls and topping them with a Maple Glaze.
 I got a little bit addicted to these when I was pregnant with my last child.
-It’s lucky I could make my own because it was getting a little emabarrassing visiting Bakers Delight each day!
+It's lucky I could make my own because it became a little embarrassing visiting Bakers Delight each day!

 I promise this recipe is so simple to make.
 Feel free to choose any fillings you like.
 At Bakers delight they sometimes make berries and apples, or custard and apples.
 You could also be truly decadent and use Nutella and chopped hazelnuts.
 The choice is yours, but this is my personal preference.